We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 PHOTO: Amazon

-The Magimix has a chopping blade that nearly touches the side of the bowl for complete and efficient processing, and it includes nesting 12- and 6-cup work bowls.
+The Magimix has a chopping blade that nearly touches the side of the bowl for complete and efficient processing.
+It comes with nesting 12- and 6-cup work bowls.
 It had a quiet motor, too.
-Magimix is the prosumer line of Robot Coupe, which makes the food processors used in just about every restaurant.
+Magimix is the consumer line of Robot Coupe, which makes the food processors used in just about every restaurant.

 This Cuisinart food processor isn’t cheap, but it’s the least expensive model we recommend that still packs a punch.
-It handled basic tastes like slicing, grating cheese, and kneading dough with ease.
-It comes with two discs, is rather quiet, and has simple two-button controls for easy pulsing and continuous processing.
+It easily sliced potatoes, grated cheese, and kneaded dough.
+It comes with two discs, is rather quiet, and has two simple button controls for pulsing and continuous processing.

 This is the smaller version of our top pick, but it still had enough muscle for every prep task we put it through.
-It, too, had an adjustable slicing disk that sliced potatoes well and included multiple chute options for accommodating differently sized ingredients.
+It, too, had an adjustable slicing disk that sliced potatoes well.
+It also includes multiple chute options for accommodating differently sized ingredients (so you don't have to trim potatoes before pushing them through the chute).

 The Best Food Processor Attachment for a Blender